Publicly available NASA satellite data can help with State Implementation Plans (SIPs)

 NASA’s Earth science program maintains a large fleet of earth-observing satellites, all of which offer free data products.
 A number of these can be used to illustrate NOx emissions trends and their relevance to ozone attainment, as well as for weight-of-evidence under the EPA’s Exceptional Events Rule.
 A collaborative team of NASA-funded scientists and public stakeholders has recently developed a suite of easy-to-follow technical guidance documents to support state and local air quality agencies that want to bring the power of NASA’s satellites to bear on the documentation of exceptional events.
 This work is a product of the NASA Health and Air Quality Applied Sciences Team (HAQAST) Year 1 (2017-2018) Tiger Team “Supporting the Use of Satellite Data in State Implementation Plans (SIPs)”

 What, specifically, can NASA help me with?
-Our team has developed three guidance documents:
+Our team has developed four guidance documents: